 Real Life Graphic Design

 I landed on Graphic Design in college after taking some introductory courses.
 I always knew I wanted to be in an artistic field and Graphic Design seemed like a good fit.
 It’s all fun and games when you are playing around in a college class but when I graduated I learned quickly that it’s so much more than just making something look pretty.
 College did not teach me how to set up files properly for vendors.
 It did not teach me trim marks, bleeds, cut lines, the importance of PMS colors, color matching, silk-screening separations, or production.
-I was lucky enough to have a great mentor and start off at a local silk-screening business near my house.
+I was lucky enough to have a great mentor and start off at a local silk-screening business near my house in Ballston Spa.
 It’s because of this great start that vendors can actually use my files with no issues.

 Why Graphic Design Matters